jakubsob/jakubsob.github.io/src/content/blog/how_tdd_makes-you-faster/index.md

 ---
-title: How TDD Helps You Prototype Faster By Allowing You To Experiment With Your Code.
+title: How TDD Helps You Prototype Faster.
-description: ''
+description: 'By Allowing You To Experiment With Your Code.'
 pubDate: 'Oct 29 2023'
 tags: ["tests"]
 ---